 2018 has been a critical year for peacekeeping.
-Against the backdrop of epochal reforms, which are reshaping the UN peace and security landscape, and a renewed commitment by the Secretariat and many Member States to peacekeeping - through the Action for Peacekeeping initiative - the work of civil affairs components remains at the core of successful peacekeeping.
+Against the backdrop of reforms, which are reshaping the UN peace and security landscape, and a renewed commitment by the Secretariat and many Member States to peacekeeping - through the Action for Peacekeeping initiative - the work of Civil Affairs components remains at the core of successful peacekeeping.

-Whether through the daily engagement of local communities by the Community Liaison Assistants (CLAs) to further protection mechanisms that empower local populations, or by working hand in hand with host governments to extend the positive reach of state institutions.
+The daily engagement of local communities by the Community Liaison Assistants (CLAs) to further protection mechanisms that empower local populations and working hand in hand with host governments to extend the positive reach of state institutions are but two examples of Civil Affairs work.